What Can You Use Student Loans For?

 Here are five things you can spend your student loan funds on.

-Of course, the first thing your student loans are intended to cover is your college tuition and fees.
-The average college tuition and fees for a private institution in 2021-2022 is $38,185, while the average for a public, out-of-state school is $22,698 and $10,338 for a public, in-state institution.
+The first thing your student loans are intended to cover is your college tuition and fees.
+The average college tuition and fees for a private institution is $37,641 per year, while the average for a public, out-of-state school is $27,279 per year, and a public, in-state school is $9,377 per year.

 2. Books and Supplies

-Beyond tuition and fees, student loans can be used to purchase your textbooks and supplies, such as a laptop, notebooks and pens, and a backpack.
-Keep in mind that you may be able to save money by purchasing used textbooks online or at your campus bookstore.
-Hard copy textbooks cost, on average, between $80 and $150; you may be able to find used ones for a fraction of the price.
-Some students may find that renting textbooks may also be a cost-saving option.
+Beyond tuition and fees, student loans can be used to purchase textbooks and supplies, such as a laptop, notebooks and pens, and a backpack.
+You may be able to save money by purchasing used textbooks online or by renting textbooks instead of purchasing them.

 3. Housing Costs

 Your student loans can be used to pay for your housing costs, whether you live in a dormitory or off-campus.
-If you do live off-campus, you can also put your loans towards paying for related expenses like your utility bill.
-Compare the costs of on-campus vs. off-campus housing, and consider getting a roommate to help you cover the costs of living off-campus.
+If you live off-campus, you can put your loans toward paying for related expenses, such as your utility bill.
+Compare the costs of on-campus vs. off-campus housing, and consider getting a roommate to help cover the costs of living off-campus.

 4. Transportation

-If you have a car on campus or you need to take public transportation to get to school, work, or your internships, then you can use your student loans to pay for those costs.
-Even if you have a car, you may want to consider leaving it at home when you go away to school, because gas, maintenance, and a parking pass could end up costing much more than using public transportation and your school’s shuttle, which should be free.
+If you have a car on campus or you need to take public transportation to get to school, work, or your internships, you can use your student loans to pay for those costs.
+If you have a car, you may want to consider leaving it at home when you go away to school.
+Gas, maintenance, and a parking pass could end up costing much more than using public transportation and your school’s shuttle, which should be free.

 5. Food